DeeboyEdx/speech2input/README.md

   > It's recommended to select "Add python.exe to PATH".
 Otherwise, you must use the full python executable path in your Push2Run cards.
 5. **Download Project Files**: Download the project files and place them, **along with NirCmd**, into `C:\Scripts\speech2input\` or a directory of your choosing.
   > [!NOTE]
   > You may place NirCmd elsewhere but you'll need to add its path to PATH.
+Alternatively, if executed directly, it'll offer you a button to copy it to your Windows directory.
 6. **Configure Push2Run**: Link Push2Run with your Pushbullet account, and import the `p2r` file or create cards in Push2Run to link voice commands to Python scripts.<details><summary><strong>Instructions</strong></summary>
     - for **Amazon Echo** route: https://pccommander.net/howto/push2run/
     - for **Google Assistant** route: https://github.com/roblatour/Push2Run/blob/main/help/setup_Google_IFTTT_Pushbullet.md